-In the case of perfect privacy we need that I(X;Z)=0.
-However, this is only possible when I(X;Y)=0.
+In the case of perfect privacy we need that I(X; Z) = 0.
+However, this is only possible when I(X; Y) = 0.
 Consequently, zero-distortion and perfect privacy is only possible when X and Y are completely uncorrelated.
 Otherwise, there will be a Privacy-Utility trade-off.
-In turn this means that, whenever I(X;Y)>0, the only solution for no privacy-leakage, when working with 100% correlation data, requires for the release variable to send out no information, i.e. H(Z)=0.
-This means that Z is always outputting the same value Z=0 or Z=1:
+In turn this means that, whenever I(X; Y) > 0, the only solution for no privacy-leakage, when working with 100% correlation data, requires for the release variable to send out no information on X, i.e. H(X|Z) = H(X).
+This means that Z is always outputting seemingly random values.
+The distortion is therefore expected to be approximately random.
+Giving a hamming distance of roughly 0.5.